 John Schmit* is a Professor of English.
 He has been at Augsburg since 1990 and earned his PhD in English with an emphasis in language and linguistics from the University of Texas at Austin.
 In addition to teaching linguistics, writing, and literature in the English Department, he teaches courses in the Master of Arts in Leadership Program, the Honors Program, and the ESL Program.
 John also teaches courses for incarcerated men at the Minnesota Correctional Facility at Stillwater, an educational setting that emphasizes respect and engagement in learning.

-Bibiana Koh* is an Assistant Professor of Social Work and the BSW Program Director.
+Bibiana Koh* is an Associate Professor of Social Work.
 She has been at Augsburg since 2012.
 Bibiana earned her PhD in Family Social Science from the University of Minnesota.
 Bibiana teaches in both the BSW and MSW programs; she teaches courses on practice methods, field, and diversity.
 Bibiana also holds a Master of Arts in Teaching (MAT) from the School for International Training.
 Bibiana has lived and taught in China, Korea, Morocco, and Laos.
 Her teaching philosophy is strongly rooted in experiential learning (Kolb, 1981, 2015) and engaged pedagogy (hooks, 1994).
 Bibiana believes in creating an inclusive classroom that works with multiple social identities and learning styles.
 She also has experience with both hybrid learning and Moodle.

-Marc McIntosh is an Assistant Professor of Business Administration.
+Marc McIntosh is an Associate Professor of Business Administration.
 He has been at Augsburg since 2007 and earned his Doctor of Business Administration from Argosy University.
 He is a CPA and earned his MBA at Harvard University.
-His educational philosophy is that learning is a life long process to be cherished whether you’re a part-time or full-time student.
+His educational philosophy is that learning is a lifelong process to be cherished whether you’re a part-time or full-time student.
 Obtaining a degree helps one to standout from the crowd for that next job, promotion, or to further personal enrichment.

 Tom Morgan* is a Professor of Leadership Studies.
 He has been at Augsburg since 1983 and earned his PhD in Educational Policy from the University of Minnesota.
 Most of his teaching in recent years has been in the Master of Arts in Leadership.
 He has had extensive experience with team teaching, having the good fortune at Augsburg to collaborate with more than ten colleagues in various disciplines on the design and delivery of numerous courses.
 This, coupled with many faculty development opportunities has significantly influenced and shaped his teaching.